pdudotdev/eos_methods/README.md

 ## Summary
 Testing CLI/SSH, NETCONF, RESTCONF, gNMI, eAPI (and Telnet 😝) on Arista EOS.

-Luckily, Arista provides us with the chance to download and test its OS [**for free**](https://www.arista.com/en/login), and on top of that EOS supports 5 data retrieval methods necessary for network automation purposes:
+Luckily, Arista provides us with the chance to download and test its OS [**for free**](https://www.arista.com/en/login), and on top of that EOS supports 5 data retrieval methods necessary for network automation:
 - CLI - SSH
 - RESTCONF - HTTPS
 - NETCONF - SSH